 Pick up fresh local and organic produce at the Matakana Village Farmers Market on Saturdays.
 Find delicious cheeses, artisan breads, gourmet spreads, olive oils, craft beers and more, and munch on a fresh paua fritter by the river’s edge.
 Sample award-winning wines at some of Matakana’s boutique vineyards.
 Indulge in a leisurely lunch overlooking the vines or join a small group tour for that personal touch.

 Browse the art and craft galleries and find everything from paintings by local artists to the renowned Morris & James Pottery.
 Don’t miss Matakana’s fantastic outdoor sculpture trail at Brick Bay Wine & Sculpture, and then dine at the award-winning Rothko at Sculptureum.
 Visit some of the beautiful white-sand beaches along Matakana’s stunning coastline.
-Walk along a deserted bay or picnic under a tree with your treats from the farmers’ market.
+Walk along a deserted bay or plan a winter picnic under a tree with your treats from the farmers’ market.
 Don't forget the extra blankets to bundle up and stay warm.

 This peaceful historic village sits at the edge of the tranquil Mahurangi River.
 Grab a bite to eat at one of Warkworth’s cafés then make your way to Parry Kauri Park.
 Wander the boardwalks and see the towering 800-year old kauri trees that more than live up to their reputation as ‘the kings of the forest’.
 You can also get a fascinating insight into the lives of pioneering families at the historical buildings and regularly changing displays at Warkworth Museum.

 If you want to see some of the local scenery from a different perspective, go horseback riding – it’s suited for all ages and abilities.